 Table of Contents

 A telegram subscription bot automates paid access to your private Telegram channel or group.
 Instead of manually tracking who paid and kicking expired members, the bot handles payments, generates invite links, enforces access, and sends renewal reminders.
-Over 10 million bots run on Telegram today, and the ones built for recurring payments are the fastest path to predictable creator revenue.
+With Telegram now exceeding 1 billion monthly active users and 500 million daily active users, private channels are one of the fastest paths to predictable creator revenue.

-This guide walks you through choosing the right bot, setting it up with Stripe or manual payments, and avoiding the mistakes that cost creators members and money.
+This guide compares eight telegram subscription bot tools, explains the custodial vs non-custodial risk every creator should understand, walks through setup with Stripe or manual payments, and covers the billing mistakes that cost creators members and money.

 What Is a Telegram Subscription Bot?